shindiogawa/california-house-train/README.md

-# California House Traning Project - by Rodrigo Ogawa
+# California House Train  Project - by Rodrigo Ogawa

 ## This is a mini ELT project where I'm using the following technologies:
 1. Docker (docker-compose)